 The Port of Virginia is a hub port that connects Virginia trade to countries around the world.
 The site contains information regarding the port's various facilities and stewardship.
 It also provides a useful tools section to aid those wishing to do business utilizing this particular port.

-The U.S. Export Assistance Center of Virginia is a branch of the Department of Commerce which specializes in helping small to medium-sized companies in Virginia and D.C. as well as developing and executing exporting strategies.
+The U.S. Commerical Service of Virginia is a branch of the Department of Commerce which specializes in helping small to medium-sized companies in Virginia and D.C. as well as developing and executing exporting strategies.
 The website contains information about the center, its services, trade events, and an exporter's resource database.
 Fees vary and are based on the service being provided.

 This document covers legal issues dealing with business contract law in the State of Virginia.
 It has information on the topics such as freedom of contract, franchise, exclusivity, choice of law, non-compete provisions, and special tax considerations.
 Prepared by: Whiteford, Taylor & Preston LLP